iaxat/coderlab/readme.txt

+A depends on B C
+B depends on C E
+C depends on G
+D depends on A F
-X depends on Y R
+E depends on F
-Y depends on Z
+F depends on H